nohum/asecrypto-goes-mobile-app/README.md

 asecrypto-goes-mobile-app
 =========================

-Implementation of ASE crypto examples for mobile devices running Android
+Implementation of ASE crypto examples for mobile devices running Android.

+This project has been developed using Android Studio and may be directly imported into it.

 Provided examples
 -----------------